 There are four main options to get rid of your toilet: curbside collection, recycling, donation and renting a dumpster.
 Each comes with its own pros and cons as well as potential disposal fees and restrictions.
 Whichever option you choose, it’s best to call ahead to make sure you know all of the details needed to properly throw away your toilet.

 Most cities will collect your toilet with your curbside trash.
-However, toilets are often considered bulky waste, so be sure to check with your local trash collection agency so that you take your toilet to the curb on the correct week.
+Follow bulk waste disposal guidelines to get rid of your toilet, and check with your local trash collection agency so that you take your toilet to the curb on the correct week.

 Also, keep in mind that if you want to put your toilet in the garbage, there may be restrictions on how it has to be taken apart.
 Common requirements are that the seat and tank covers must be removed, any fasteners must be taken out and there can be no water in the bowl or tank.